Locastro’s hit in 11th inning sends Arizona past Mets 6-5

+PHOENIX (AP) — Tim Locastro’s arms and legs are covered in sizable bandages after being hit by pitches eight times in 18 major league games this season, including Saturday.

+But the Arizona Diamondbacks’ reserve outfielder wasn’t feeling too much soreness after delivering his first career walk-off hit.

-PHOENIX (AP) — Tim Locastro drove in the tie-breaking run with one out in the 11th inning, giving the Arizona Diamondbacks a 6-5 win over the New York Mets on Saturday night.
+Locastro drove in the tie-breaking run with one out in the 11th inning, giving the Diamondbacks a 6-5 win over the New York Mets.

+“I got a pitch I could handle and drove it to the outfield,” Locastro said, smiling when asked about all hit-by-pitches.

+“When an opportunity like that presents itself, where I can get on base any way I can, then I can try to score.
+Whatever it takes to score.
+That’s just the way I was brought up.”

 Kevin Cron, called up from Triple-A Reno before the game, doubled off Mets reliever Tyler Bashlor (0-3) to start the bottom of the 11th inning.
 He took third on Nick Ahmed’s sacrifice bunt, and after an intentional walk, Locastro came up as the Mets brought Juan Lagares in from center field as an extra infielder.

-Locastro drove a 2-2 pitch beyond the reach of the Mets’ two-man outfield.
+Locastro drove a 2-2 pitch beyond the reach of the Mets’ two-man outfield for a single.
+Afterward he said he wasn’t even aware, until getting to the clubhouse that the Mets had brought in a fifth infielder.

-The Diamondbacks ended a five-game losing streak.
+“He’s just a catalyst.
+To stand up there in that situation with the infield down his throat practically, having their hands in his pockets, he doesn’t swing at a pitch that he doesn’t want and he gets something that he can elevate and he did a great job,” Diamondbacks manager Torey Lovullo said of Locastro.
+“I can’t say enough good things about what he’s done for this team and the energy that he brings every single day.”

 The Mets coughed up a late lead of at least four runs for the second time in four games.
 They had an 8-3 lead at Los Angeles on Wednesday night before losing 9-8.

 Yoshihisa Hirano (2-3) pitched a scoreless 11th inning for the win.